Domestic violence and abuse

 Any kind of abuse is upsetting and confusing.

-If you are a victim of the abuse yourself, or if you can see or hear it happening, read our section called Are you experiencing domestic violence and/or abuse?
+If you are a victim of the abuse yourself, or if you can see or hear it happening, read our section called Are you experiencing domestic abuse?

 If you suspect that somebody is being abused, it can be really worrying - and you should trust your instincts.